Observations on Microsoft MVC for ASP.NET

 • Routing is case insensitive by default

-• Support REST, blog engine, Jango style mappings etc. default is /controller/action/parameters
+• Support REST, blog engine, Jango style mappings etc. default /controller/action/parameters

 Controllers